 The aloe vera plant has many health benefits, but the gelatinous interior can work wonders on skin wounds.
 It can also reduce symptoms associated with psoriasis.
 You should not take aloe vera internally, but apply it to the skin directly.
 Make sure the aloe cream or gel has at least 0.5% aloe.

 Most people who have psoriasis recognize that it can be triggered by other conditions.
 Watch for these common triggers and notice if they increase your symptoms:

 - Skin injury, including cuts, scrapes, and sunburn

 - Certain medications, including some drugs for high blood pressure, psychiatric disorders, arthritis, and malaria

-Many of the home remedies will help with the symptoms, but you do need to be cautious about medication interactions.
+Many home remedies can help with the symptoms, but you do need to be cautious about medication interactions.
 If you are considering trying a home remedy, discuss it with your doctor before starting.
-You should also keep track of the psoriasis symptoms to make sure they are getting better and not worse.
+You should also keep track of your psoriasis symptoms to make sure they are getting better and not worse.